OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 /**
  * Decode JSON text representation to an AuthenticationRequest object
  * <p>
- * As there one instance of the decoder class by endpoint session so we can use the
+ * As there's one instance of the decoder class by endpoint session so we can use the
  * JsonSchema as decoder instance variable.
  */
 public class AuthenticationRequestDecoder implements Decoder.Text<AuthenticationRequest> {